Michael Holloway

 Dee its thunder it spills readily now

-now innocent Lynn Celyn silence haunts the place,
+now innocent Llyn Celyn silence haunts the place,

 Cofiwch Dryweryn it reads in Afon Tryweryn